danbev/learning-ai/notes/position-embeddings/embeddings.md

   seq_id = 0x555555b345a0, logits = 0x555555ed1510 "\001\001\001\001\001\001", all_pos_0 = 0, all_pos_1 = 0,
   all_seq_id = 0}
 ```
-We  will call `llama_decode` just like we would for a formal decoding:
+We  will call `llama_decode` just like we would for a normal decoding:
 ```c++
     if (llama_decode(ctx, batch) < 0) {
         fprintf(stderr, "%s : failed to decode\n", __func__);